SC Republicans dismiss CBO’s report on the GOP health plan

 “I don’t understand how (the CBO) arrived at that conclusion,” Rep. Tom Rice told McClatchy.
 “In terms of CBO score I can tell you this: Obamacare in South Carolina is failing miserably.”

 Rice attributed the failure to a dwindling number of health care providers in his state.
-He said he thinks South Carolina’s healthcare system can make can make a comeback if the GOP health plan becomes law.
+He said he thought South Carolina’s health care system could make a comeback if the GOP health plan became law.

 Sen. Lindsey Graham, on Fox News’ “The O’Reilly Factor” after the CBO report came out Monday night, said the GOP should move cautiously.